-All students are required to provide documentation that they have health insurance by New Student Orientation Week and maintain active and current health insurance while enrolled in the duration of the program.
-Students must comply with all University deadlines and processes established by West Coast University for the effective and efficient management of health insurance coverage requirements pertaining to their enrollment at West Coast University.
+All students are required to provide documentation that they have health insurance by New Student Orientation Week and maintain active and current health insurance while enrolled for the duration of the program.
+Students must comply with all WCU-SOP deadlines and processes established by the University for the effective and efficient management of health insurance coverage requirements pertaining to their enrollment at WCU-SOP.

-In collaboration with the University, the OEE provides and maintains professional liability insurance for all students participating in their Experiential Education programs.
+In collaboration with WCU-SOP, the OEE provides and maintains professional liability insurance for all students participating in their Experiential Education programs.
 The OEE provides the clinical partner with written confirmation that each student being provided with training at said clinical partner facility is covered by said professional liability insurance.

-All graduate students enrolled at West Coast University are expected to comply with specific requirements and legal responsibilities regarding health insurance associated with their chosen academic program:
+All students are expected to comply with specific requirements and legal responsibilities regarding health associated with their chosen academic:

-- All students in the PharmD program who participate in the pharmacy practice experiences (IPPE/ APPEs) are required to verify their understanding of the PharmD program insurance requirements. - All PharmD students are required to provide acceptable proof of adequate health insurance coverage when assigned to clinical practice sites (IPPE/APPE) that require a student to carry their own health insurance as a prerequisite to participate. - The pharmacy practice experiences begin in the fall semester of the first professional year and continue through the PharmD program.
+- Students who participate in the Pharmacy Practice Experiences (IPPE/ APPEs) are required to verify their understanding of the PharmD program insurance requirements. - students are required to provide acceptable proof of adequate health insurance coverage when assigned to clinical practice sites (IPPE/APPE) that require a student to carry their health insurance as a prerequisite to participate. - The pharmacy practice experiences begin in the fall semester of the first professional year and continue through the PharmD program.